conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

         def layout(self):
             cmake_layout(self)

-As you can see we are using practically the same *conanfile.py* we used in the previous example.
+As you can see, this is practically the same *conanfile.py* we used in the previous example.
 We will require **zlib/1.2.11** as a regular dependency and **cmake/3.19.8** as a tool needed for building the application.
 Also, we are using the pre-defined ``cmake_layout``.

-We will need the application to be built for the Raspberry Pi with the cross-build toolchain and also linking the **zlib/1.2.11** library built for the same platform.
+We will need the application to build for the Raspberry Pi with the cross-build toolchain and also linking the **zlib/1.2.11** library built for the same platform.
 On the other side we need the **cmake/3.19.8** binary to run in Ubuntu Linux.
 Conan manages this internally in the dependency graph differentiating between what we call the "build